SwiftOnTap/Docs/template.md

     }

-- Rule I): When in doubt, write another example
+- Rule J): When in doubt, write another example

-- Rule J): No paragraph should have more than 6 sentences.
+- Rule K): No paragraph should have more than 6 sentences.

-- Rule K): Every sentence should sound natural if spoken.
+- Rule L): Every sentence should sound natural if spoken.